 - Complimentary flights and hotel stays.
 Earn a companion certificate with an airline cobranded card.
 Earn free hotel nights with a hotel cobranded card.

 - Additional rewards.
 Earn accelerated points on other categories unrelated to the brand.
-For example, you could get accelerated points on dining, fuel, groceries and more.
+For example, you could get accelerated points on dining, gas, groceries and more.

 Cobranded credit cards have many benefits.
 However, there are some drawbacks to consider.